-The State Board of Pardons and Paroles congratulated the officers recognized in December of 2019 by Governor Brian Kemp and state government at the 2019 Governor's Public Safety Awards.
+The State Board of Pardons and Paroles attended the 2022 Governor's Public Safety Awards.

 The State Board of Pardons and Paroles partnered with Governor Brian Kemp's Office and Clark’s Christmas Kids Program.

 The State Board of Pardons and Paroles continues to engage and collaborate with its criminal justice partners and stakeholders to enhance public safety.